mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/ebs.md

 ## EBS Volume Types - Deep Dive

-### GP2
+### GP2/GP3 (General Purpose SSD)

 - Recommended for most workloads
 - Can be system boot volume
 - Can be used for virtual desktops, low-latency applications, development and test environments
 - Size can range from 1GiB to 16TiB
+- GP3:
+    - Has Baseline of 3000 IOPS
+    - Throughput of 125 MiB/s
+    - Can increase IOPS up to 16000 and throughput up to 1000 MiB/s independently
+- GP2:
     - Small GP2 volumes can burst IOPS to 3000
     - Max IOPS is 16000
-- We get 3 IOPS per GiB, which means at 5334GiB we are the max IOPS size
+    - 3 IOPS per GiB, which means at 5334GiB we are the max IOPS size

-### IO1
+### IO1/IO2 (Provisioned IOPS (PIOPS))

 - Recommended for business critical applications which require sustained IOPS performance, or more than 16000 IOPS per volume
 - Recommended for large database workloads
 - Size can be between 4Gib and 16 TiB
 - The maximum ratio of provisioned IOPS per requested volume size is 50:1
 - Max IOPS for IO1/2 volumes is 64000 IOPS for instances built on Nitro System and 32000 for other type of instances
+- io2 Block Express (4 GiB – 64 TiB) have sub-millisecond latency and max PIOPS of 256000 with an IOPS:GiB ratio of 1000:1
+- Can be attached to multiple EC2 instances in the same AZ (EBS multi-attach) and each instance has full read/write permissions to the volume
+- To use EBS Multi-Attach, volumes must be using a cluster-aware file system

-### ST1
+### ST1 (Throughput Optimized HDD)

 - Recommended for streaming workloads
 - It has fast throughput at low price